 Hometown: Scarsdale, New York

 Why peer mentorship?
-U of T is a massive school, and while that means a great deal of opportunities, both academic and social, it can also be pretty overwhelming.
-Peer mentorship was an extremely important aspect of my first year, and whether it ranged from research opportunities to study hacks, the value in shared knowledge and experience is infinite.
-As a FLC Peer Mentor, I hope to help first years through an exciting time in their lives!
+U of T is a massive school, and while that means a great deal of opportunities, it can also be overwhelming.
+Peer mentorship was an extremely important aspect of my first year, guiding me through things like research opportunities, study hacks and adjusting to U of T. As a FLC Peer Mentor, I hope to help first-year students through an exciting time in their lives!

 What are you looking forward to this academic year?
-In my second year, I'm hoping to explore my chosen majors and interests to a greater degree.
-I believe first year is all about finding your bearings and getting your feet wet with a variety of experience, and now that I'll be entering my second year, I hope to explore the nuances of my chosen fields.
-I'm also a person who loves to get involved, and I can't wait to see what opportunities and jobs I take on this year, including the role of FLC Peer Mentor!
+In my third year, I'm hoping to explore my chosen majors and interests to a greater degree.
+I believe first and second year are all about finding your bearings and getting your feet wet with a variety of experiences, and now that I'll be entering my third year, I hope to explore the nuances of my chosen fields.
+Of course, I'm also excited to be returning as a FLC peer mentor.

 What advice would you give to first-year students?
-If I had to give one piece of advice to first-year students, it would be to not forget that university is more than studying every second of every day.
-It's easy to get wrapped up in the constant stress of assignments and grades, especially in life science; however, making new friends, joining clubs, and exploring the city beyond campus is equally as important.
-First year is a turbulent time of emotion, stress and excitement, so be sure to remember that you are a human first and a student second!
+Amidst all the academics and classes, try not forget that university is more than studying every second of every day.
+It's easy to get wrapped up in assignments and grades, especially in life sciences; however, making new friends, joining clubs and exploring the city beyond campus is equally important.
+First year is a time of change, emotion and excitement, so be sure to remember that you are a human first and a student second.

 College: Trinity College